benWillan/trade-simulator/README.md

 - Place buy/sell trade orders.
 Market, Limit, Stop and Stop Limit order with take-profit and stop-loss.
 - A lookup tool for deeper stock meta data.

-###### This codebase is evolving.
+###### This codebase is evolving frequently.
 New features, optimizations, and UI enhancements will be introduced.

 ## **Additional features to come:**
 - Individual user accounts.